Card games in the USA

 Rook cards (four suits of 14 numbered 1 to 14 and coloured black, red, green and yellow, plus one card showing a bird) are used for the game Rook which is especially popular in Kentucky, and in the Mennonite communities of Pennsylvania and Ohio; also in parts of Canada.

-The World Casino Directory includes a listing of Casinos in th USA.
+The World Casino Directory includes a listing of United States Casinos.